 We’re going back to our roots on social.
 Engagement and interactions will matter again!
 That’s great news for our communications industry, and probably not so good for others.
 Consider your own Facebook or Instagram habits.
-For a while now it’s probably been a lot of scroll, scroll, pause.
+For a while now it has probably been a lot of scroll, scroll, pause.
 Watch a video for x amount of seconds.
 Scroll, pause, maybe click on something accidentally.
 Figure out how to get back to where you were before your errant thumb.

-The problem with that social platform model is that it is not sustainable in the long-term.
+The problem with that model is that it is not sustainable in the long-term.
 Arguably, something that amounts to a scrolling browse can be replicated and replaced.
 Conversation—not just passive content consumption—is what will keep eyeballs on the platform in the future.
 Call it Stopping the Scroll.
 The major players have recognized this and the algorithms have been adjusted.

-Whatever your perceptions of the sales funnel happen to be, I hope that you will be generous and allow as fact that advocacy and loyalty have value.
+Whatever your perceptions of the sales funnel happen to be, we hope that you will be generous and allow as fact that advocacy and loyalty have value.
 Perhaps not the immediacy of consideration on to purchase, but who doesn’t want passionate brand advocacy or long-term loyalty?
 The fastest route to advocacy isn’t an impression but with content and conversation that makes an impression.
-Enough of an impression so that you might share, comment, or like that content.
+Enough of an impression that you might share, comment, or like that content.

 Second: the role of influencers is essential.
-Influencers (excluding celebs) have become influencers because of their ability to engage!
+Influencers (excluding celebs) have become influencers because of their ability to engage.
 We can learn a lot from them.
 Partnering with the right influencer can be the perfect way to kick start conversation and engagement.
 Channel takeovers can bring new audiences to brands and help lift the existing community.